The Milligan Papers

-The Milligan Papers was a BBC radio comedy show, written by John Antrobus and starring Spike Milligan.
+The Milligan Papers was a BBC Radio comedy show.
+It was written by John Antrobus and starring Spike Milligan.
 First broadcast on BBC Radio 4 in 1987, it also featured Chris Langham, John Bluthal, and Antrobus, and is often referred to as A Goon Show for the '80s.
 It was produced by Paul Spencer.

 In 2018, to commemorate Spike's centenary, theatre company Hambledon Productions adapted a selection of episodes for a rural tour.